Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Preliminaries

-\paragraph{Model} We denote by $p(\cdot | x, c)$ an LLM that takes a given input $x$ together with the context set $c$, and outputs a probability distribution over possible labels $k \in \mathcal{Y}$.
-We sample both the input $x$ and the context $c$ from the same dataset, but explicitly prevent any overlap between $x$ and the elements of $c$ for a given prompt.
-By excluding $x$ from $c$, we can prevent the model ``copying'' answers from the context rather than demonstrating meaningful in-context learning behavior, while still drawing both from the same distribution to avoid any bias in context/input dataset selection.
+\textbf{Model} We denote by $p(\cdot | x, c)$ an LLM that takes a given input $x$ together with the context $c$ and outputs a probability distribution over possible labels in $\mathcal{Y}$.
+To construct a set of demonstrations $c$ for in-context learning, we sample both the input $x$ and the context set $c_{\text{ICL}}$ from the same dataset, but explicitly prevent any overlap between $x$ and the elements of $c_{\text{ICL}}$ for a given prompt.
+By excluding $x$ from $c_{\text{ICL}}$, we can prevent the model ``copying'' answers from the context rather than demonstrating meaningful in-context learning behavior, while still drawing both from the same distribution to avoid any bias in context/input dataset selection.